GoogleCloudPlatform/community/tutorials/gke-less-disruptive-node-upgrades/index.md

 # Costs

 You will create a GKE cluster for this demo with 3 g1-small VMs.
 See [VM Instances Pricing](https://cloud.google.com/compute/vm-instance-pricing) for pricing details.
-The total cost of the demo should be significantly less than $0.1.
+The total cost of the demo should be less than $0.1.

 # How to make node upgrades less disruptive

 ## 1. Modify hello-app to work with resources

-Instead of changing the source code manually, you can download the updated version of main.go and overwrite your local copy with it.
+If you don't want to edit the source code manually, you can download the updated version of main.go and overwrite your local copy with it.

 ```shell
 $ curl https://raw.githubusercontent.com/tamasr/community/master/tutorials/gke-less-disruptive-node-upgrades/main.go -O